WERZworld/TechnicalTestTasks/frontend/README.md

 ```
 As a user,
-I want to be able to login to WERZ app.
+I want to be able to login to WERZ community admin app.
 ```

 ```
 As an authenticated user,
-I want to see the communities I am part of by swiping up the screen
+I want to be able to see event list for Underground community
 ```

 ```
 As an authenticated user,
-I want to be able to switch between communities by clicking on the community icon
+In the event list, I want to it to be paginated, and I also want to be able to search by event name
 ```

 ## API